JohnnyFee/johnnyfee.github.io/source/_posts/2014-03-18-nodejs-express.md

 In fact, you can confirm it is not HTML by looking at the source code.
 Why is the errorHandlermiddleware not working?
 The most important requirement of errorHandler is that it should be added after the routermiddleware.
 No wonder it didn't work as expected.

-so let's modify app.jsto include the `router` middleware explicitly:
+so let's modify app.js to include the `router` middleware explicitly:

     // ...
     app.use(express.static('./public'));